bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 ## Creating our React application to Interface with our Solana Program

 With our program deployed to localnet, we can now build an app to interact with it.
-As this is a Solana-focused walkthrough, I won't be spending much time on my [React code](https://github.com/bfriel/crunchy-vs-smooth/tree/master/app) which can feel free to copy-paste.
+As this is a Solana-focused walkthrough, I won't be spending much time on my [React code](https://github.com/bfriel/crunchy-vs-smooth/tree/master/app) which you can feel free to copy-paste.
 However, there are a few key considerations I'd like to share when creating a React app to interface our Solana program.

 #### Scaffolding our React App

 Anchor was kind enough to get us started with an empty `app` directory.
-In the root of our project, we can overwrite this folder with a new react app by calling:
+In the root of our project, we can overwrite this folder with a new React app by calling:

 ```bash
 npx create-react-app app
 ```

-One thing to note is that `create-react-app` will automatically initialize a git folder within our new `app` directory.
+One thing to note is that `create-react-app` will automatically initialize a git repository within our new `app` directory.
 This will cause issues if we plan to keep all our code in one place and build on it with future commits.
 I got around this issue by renaming the hidden `.git` file via the terminal

 ```bash
 mv app/.git app/..git